Author David T. Wolf

 “Delightful!
 5 stars!”
 “Very human (animal) characters!”
 “My daughter loved this book!”
 “Destined to be a classic!”

 He can’t remember who he killed.
 He can’t even remember his own name.
 17 year old Margot McClain used to be witty, talented and popular, but ever since a certain incident, she’s used her smart mouth like an insect-repellent to keep boys off her.
-But when lost-looking new kid enrolls at her school and Margot learns he can’t remember his own name--or anything else about his past, her resistance weakens.
+But when a lost-looking new kid enrolls at her school and Margot learns he can’t remember his own name--or anything else about his past, her resistance weakens.
 She offers friendship as he grapples with bad dreams and shards of painful memories.
 His history catches up with him when a trashy former girlfriend shows up with two thugs.
 They demand he help them rob the bookstore where he works or they’ll tell the cops where he lives.
 Why would the cops be interested, he asks?
 “Don’t you remember?
 You killed your mom’s boyfriend.”

 “Loved it!
 I made all my friends read it!”
 “5 stars?
 No, 10 Stars" “A love story and a murder trial with a clever twist!”